bitanath/pca/README.md

 ## License (has been changed following v2.0 release)
-This license will remain consistent going forward with subsequent versions `LICENSE: GPL 3.0`
+This license will remain consistent going forward with subsequent versions.
+The license is GPL which is a better license imho for copyleft and packages that might derive this package.
+Was MIT earlier.
+`LICENSE: GPL 3.0`